 Fort Lewis, Washington State

-The value of 24/7 news channels as a source of real time intelligence was not truly appreciated by decision makers until the First Gulf War.
-It was a lesson that was brought home with a vengeance on 9/11 when live broadcasts by journalists and news crews on Manhattan, in Northern Virginia and Pennsylvania provided officials and first responders with need-to-know information faster and in greater detail than situation reports sent up to them by subordinates on the ground using established channels, communications links that all to often failed at critical moments on that eventful day.
-As a result, the presence of televisions and computer monitors tuned to news programs became a ubiquitous feature in every office occupied by someone who was, or thought they were, in the loop.
+The value of 24/7 news channels as a source of real-time intelligence was not truly appreciated by decision makers until the First Gulf War.
+It was a lesson that was brought home with a vengeance on 9/11 when live broadcasts by journalists and news crews in Manhattan, Northern Virginia, and Pennsylvania provided officials and first responders with need-to-know information faster and in greater detail than situation reports sent up to them by subordinates on the ground using established channels, communications links that all too often failed at critical moments on that eventful day.
+As a result, the presence of televisions and computer monitors tuned to news programs became an ubiquitous feature of every office occupied by anyone who was, or thought he was, in the loop.

 This reliance on live news reports did more than simply keep military and civilian officials abreast of unfolding events.
-The default channel a television was set to also informed visitors to an office much about the occupant’s political leanings.
+A visitor to an office waiting room knew the occupant’s political leanings based on what the TV channel was set to, revealing the occupant’s political leanings.
 There were, of course, exceptions.
-Captain Chuck Randall, the intelligence officer of Nathan’s battalion and a happily married man had a thing for female news anchors, causing him to hop from one news network to another depending on who was on.
-Once, when Nathan asked him if his dark haired, brown eyed wife knew about his fondness for blond anchors, Randle looked him straight in the eye and, in a low voice, informed him that was strictly need to know information.
+Captain Chuck Randall, the intelligence officer of Nathan’s battalion and a happily married man, had a thing for female news anchors, causing him to hop from one news network to another, depending on who was on.
+Once, when Nathan asked him if his dark-haired, brown-eyed wife knew about his fondness for blond anchors, Randall looked him straight in the eye and, in a low voice, informed him that was strictly need-to-know information.
 “Remember,” he added using the same admonishment he always delivered in a no-nonsense tone of voice at the conclusion of a classified briefing to the battalion’s commanders and staff, “what happens in the battalion, stays in the battalion.”

-Naturally enough, the television monitor in the S-3 shop was always turned to World News Network.
+Naturally enough, the television monitor in the S-3 shop was always tuned to World News Network.
 The only time anyone dared to change the channel was when someone was working in the office on a Sunday during football season.
 On this day, when Nathan returned from his noontime run and a quick shower, after drawing a cup of coffee from an ancient coffee maker no one ever cleaned, he stopped next to the battalion ops sergeant’s desk to watch a replay of his wife’s piece concerning the stance the Joint Chiefs had taken.

-Master Sergeant Martin L. Jefferson, who was ignoring the draft company training schedule he should have been reviewing didn’t bother to look away from the program as he spoke.
+Master Sergeant Martin L. Jefferson, who was ignoring the draft company training schedule he should have been reviewing, didn’t bother to look away from the program as he spoke.
 “Well, that shoots to hell my theory concerning officers assigned to the Pentagon.”

 “And what theory would that be, Sergeant Jefferson?”
 Nathan asked, knowing full well beforehand his senior NCO’s answer, like the vast majority of his views concerning officers who held positions well behind the pointy end of the spear, was going to be sarcastic.